-Figuring out which Chromebook will best meet your needs isn't exactly easy.
-They've all got incredibly similar names (the Google Pixelbooks are the exception that makes the rule), and few have truly stand-out features.
+The best Chromebook for your needs can be hard to find.
+Most Chromebooks have incredibly similar names (the Google Pixelbooks are the exception that makes the rule), and few have truly stand-out features.
 And that's kind of the point at times: Chromebooks offer a minimalist alternative that has struck a chord.
 This is why we test them, to tell the difference between the excellent and rubbish Chromebooks, which often have similar prices.

 Chromebooks are a popular choice for students and teachers, plus they're ideal for anyone who is always online.
 Many provide amazing battery life, and most run Android apps thanks to Chrome OS support for the Google Play Store.
 Oh, and if you're unfamiliar with Chrome OS, it's easy to get used to, as it's an extremely lightweight alternative to Windows 10 and macOS.

 - The best laptops you can buy now